OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/defi/ayr.md

 ---
 title: ayr
-description: This documentation page provides a detailed overview of the Anchor Yield Reserve's 30-day history.
+description: "This documentation page provides a detailed overview of the Anchor Yield" Reserve's 30-day history.
 It provides the source code and usage for the `ayr` and `ayr_chart` functions from the `openbb.crypto.defi` namespace, including parameters and returns.